G1/S transition: Retinoblastoma protein (pRB) and the G1/S transition

 Another dimer present during mid G1 is composed of retinoblastoma protein (pRB) and transcription factor E2F.
 When pRb is bound to E2F, E2F is inactive.
 As cyclin D is synthesized and activates Cdk4/6, the cyclin-Cdk targets Rb protein for phosphorylation.
 Upon phosphorylation, pRb changes conformation so that E2F is released and activated, binding to upstream regions of genes, initiating expression.
 Specifically, E2F drives the expression of other cyclins, including cyclin E and A, and genes necessary for DNA replication.
-Cyclin E either phosphorylates more pRb to further activate E2F and promote the expression of more Cyclin E, or it has the ability to increase expression of itself.
+Cyclin E either phosphorylates more pRb, thereby completing inactivation, to further activate E2F and promote the expression of more Cyclin E, or it has the ability to increase expression of itself.
+These interactions create a positive feedback loop.
 Cyclin E also interacts with Cdk2 driving the cell cycle to progress from G1 to S phase.
+E2F also targets Skp2, an F-box protein that targets the CDK inhibitor p27 for degradation, creating a third positive feedback loop.
+These positive feedback loops are the key to creating the all-or-nothing, switch-like transition between G1 and S-phase, and their components cyclin E1, cyclin E2, Skp2, and E2F1 are all transcribed early on at the G1/S transition.

 The role of retinoblastoma in tumor formation

 Retinoblastoma (Rb) is a cancer of the eye due to a mutant pRb protein.
 When pRb is mutated it becomes nonfunctional and is not able to inhibit the expression of transcription factor E2F.
 Therefore, E2F is always active and driving the cell cycle to progress from G1 to S phase.
 As a result, cell growth and division is unregulated causing tumor formation in the eye.